WHAT TO EXPECT AT OUR FLORIDA PAINKILLER DETOX

 - Cognitive Behavioral Therapy

-This type of therapy helps participants become aware of unhealthy thoughts and behaviors and provides strategies to change them to healthier ones.
+This therapy helps participants become aware of unhealthy thoughts and behaviors and provides strategies to change to healthier ones.

 This therapy provides specific incentives or rewards to help people develop regular behaviors such as attending therapy or maintaining sobriety.